 - Body Shimmer (mix with your color shadow by choice, and it can create a shimmer that you can apply on your legs)

 The texture is pretty fine and works well with any kind of makeup regardless if it is a Korean cosmetic or not.
 Thus, it will always give you a soft finish on your skin.
-If you happen to accidently have a lot on your hands, it can feel slightly chalky and you’ll want to wash your hands.
+If you happen to accidentally have a lot on your hands, it can feel slightly chalky and you’ll want to wash your hands.

-I give this a 8 out of 10 because even though this product is a godsend, I naturally have oily skin.
-I already have some serious fundamental sebum (oil) problems with my pores and usually need to touch up my makeup by 7-8pm if I am going to have a late night.
+I give this an 8 out of 10 because even though this product is a godsend, I naturally have oily skin.
+I already have some serious fundamental sebum (oil) problems with my pores and usually, need to touch up my makeup by 7-8pm if I am going to have a late night.
 I reckon it will do wonders to a person who has normal or dry skin.
 Let me know!

 How and where you apply it is completely up to personal preference.
 I love the cushion puff that comes with the packaging because I mainly use it to pat my hair and use the powder as dry shampoo.
 It gets messy when you put the powder on your hands and then running it through your hair.
 Also, if my T-Zone needs a touch-up, it’s better to use the cushion puff rather than a brush.

 However, how I use a brush to apply the powder over my cushion foundation (which usually gives off a dewy appearance) and lips to give myself a more matte look.
 By tapping some of the powder on the back of the lid, I softly tap my brush into the powder (not scooping up all).
 Next, slightly shake on my wrist to remove any excess.
 Then, I swiftly brush over my face to set the foundation, but I don’t press hard at all.
 I first do my forever oily T-Zone, then move onto under the eyes, cheek area, jaw, and then the outline of my lips.
-If I really want a complete matte look on my lips I’ll brush across my entire lips, but usually I like to just do the outer lip area to create a more 3D effect.
+If I really want a completely matte look on my lips I ’ll brush across my entire lips, but usually, I like to just do the outer lip area to create a more 3D effect.

 The solid green color with the brown text font perfectly aligns with their ‘natural’ and ‘eco-friendly’ image of the company and with the natural Jeju mineral and mint ingredients.
-It is renowned for its “6 free system”: paraben free, talc free, artificial colors free, animal ingredients free, mineral oil free, artificial fragrance free.
+It is renowned for its “6 free system”: paraben free, talc free, artificial colors free, animal ingredients free, mineral oil free, artificial fragrance-free.